 There are three rooms in the building.

 In 756, Emperor Shomu who built Todaiji was dead.

 His wife, Empress Komyo, housed hundreds of her husband's belongings and collections in this warehouse.

 And later, many treasures of Todaiji were also housed.

 The treasures include not only Japanese craftworks and documents but also many valuable artifacts from ancient China, Central Asia and Persia.

 So it is sometimes said that here is the eastern end point of Silk Road.

-All treasures were moved into new two warehouses in 1963.
+All treasures were moved into new two warehouses with the devices to control temperature and humidity in 1963.

-About 5 minutes walk from Daibutsuden in Todaiji.
+About 5 minutes walk from Daibutsuden of Todaiji.